 They’ve performed live in 2017 for a special live event and so far have released 3 singles: Please kiss my heart (2016), Magic-kyun!
 No.1☆ (2016) and Sleeping Beauty (2017).

 Wonder Corona!
 (2016 -)

 Rejet/Pythagoras Production announced their first shuffle units back in 2016.
-Wonder Corona! were the first shuffle unit to debut back in April, 2016.
+Wonder Corona! was the first shuffle unit to debut back in April 2016.